- Where are USA Pears grown?

 - Starkrimson – aromatic, moist and sweet with a floral essence

-A: Firmer varieties such as Bosc, Anjou, or Concorde are best for heated applications like poaching and baking and even grilling.
-Because their flesh is denser, they hold their shape better, and their definitive flavor is not overpowered by the flavors of other cooking ingredients.
+A: Firmer varieties such as Bosc, Anjou, or Concorde are best for heated applications like poaching, baking, and grilling.
+Because their flesh is denser, they hold their shape better, and their flavor is not overpowered by the flavors of other cooking ingredients.
 If a recipe calls for a certain variety of pear, we suggest you use the variety suggested.
-The pears that are NOT optimal for heated applications are Yellow Bartlett, Red Bartlett, Starkrimson, and Comice, as their flavor and texture are at their peak when ripe and fresh.
-Their consistency may oversoften and their flavor may diminish when heated.
+The pears that are NOT optimal for heated applications are Bartlett, Red Bartlett, Starkrimson, and Comice, as their flavor and texture are at their peak when ripe and fresh.
+Their consistency may over-soften and their flavor may diminish when heated.

 A: All pears are sweet, each in their own subtle way.
 Many people consider Comice and Seckel to have a rich sweetness to them.
 Anjou is more of a clean sweetness, and Bosc has a honey sweetness.
 Be sure to ripen the pears before eating – this allows the sugars to develop in the pear to their sweetest and juiciest best.

 A: Several varieties are naturally brown or have spots called russeting.
 It is normal and naturally occurring for the variety.
 You don’t need to peel the skin on russeted pears – take a bite and you’ll see that the flavor is fantastic.
 You cannot judge a pear by its color, as most don’t change color as they ripen and the russeted varieties are just as sweet as their red, yellow, and green counterparts.